 Income inequality is one of the great political conundrums of our time.
-Depending on who you ask, it is either an expected biproduct of our nation’s strong capitalist economy or a symptom of an unjust socioeconomic system.
+Depending on who you ask, it is either an expected byproduct of our nation’s strong capitalist economy or a symptom of an unjust socio-economic system.
 Some argue that we need bold, structural change to address this issue while others do not think this is an issue at all.
 As always, our Political Pen Pals series provides you with both sides.
 Enjoy!

-The first question in a discussion about income inequality must be do we have a problem?
+The first question in a discussion about income inequality must be done we have a problem?
 Yes, there is a wide gap between rich and poor in the U.S. But what harm does it cause (or, what good does it do)?
 Answer these questions and we can move on to what to do about it.

 Let us agree not to debate income inequality on moral grounds.
 If you say it is a sin to have too much money, you have ended the debate.
 (I would counter-argue that confiscating property honestly earned and already taxed is immoral, anyways.)
 The moral argument is not dispositive.
 When you learn the facts about income inequality, moral qualms evaporate.
 Income inequality as it exists in America is a tremendous national, indeed, global good.

 Questions of rich and poor have been with us since time immemorial.
 Pierre-Joseph Proudhon said in 1840, “La propriete, c’est le vol!” (property is theft) and Marx proscribed private property in his Manifesto of 1848.
 But we all know what kinds of countries Marxist ideas produce.
 There are exactly five left: Venezuela, Cuba, North Korea, Vietnam, and China.
 The last two have skirted orthodox Marxist ideology to allow limited capitalism to grow their economies and, as it turns out, make many Vietnamese and Chinese rich.
 The other three can’t feed their own people.